 Dr. Jose Alcaine’s research interests include higher education policy, university administration, university leadership, college access and funding, and how universities interact with their surrounding communities as agents of economic, social and regional development.
 These interests stem from the belief that universities continue to be indispensable positive change agents in their communities and in society at large.

 - President, Society of Research Administrators-Virginia Chapter, 2010-2011

-- Current president, Pi Alpha Alpha (PAA) VCU Chapter, National Honor Society for Public Affairs and Administration
+- Past President, Pi Alpha Alpha (PAA) VCU Chapter, National Honor Society for Public Affairs and Administration

 - Graduate of the VCU Grace E. Harris Leadership Institute's Leadership Development Program, 2014

-Dr. Jose Alcaine brings extensive experience in higher education and research administration to include both pre-award and post-award administration to his role as research coordinator in the VCU School of Education.
+Alcaine brings extensive experience in higher education and research administration to include both pre-award and post-award administration to his role as director of research services in the VCU School of Education.
 He is involved in the school's research development, proposal preparation and submission, and in faculty and graduate student professional development programming.

 Alcaine previously worked for the VCU Office of Research, where he gained wide-ranging experience and institutional knowledge of VCU activities and research efforts.
 Before coming to VCU, Alcaine gained extensive experience in higher education and research administration at Tulane University in his hometown of New Orleans, where he worked in support of academic, research and clinical faculty as well as doctoral fellows in the School of Medicine.